Amrit706/zero-waste-logistics/README.md

 - **Spatial data structures** — KD-Trees for fast geographic nearest-neighbor lookup
 - **Combinatorial optimization** — Ant Colony Optimization implemented from first principles (not a library call), including pheromone evaporation/deposit and the alpha/beta exploration-vs-exploitation tradeoff
 - **Real-world geospatial engineering** — the jump from naive straight-line distance to actual road-network shortest paths, which is the difference between a toy demo and something realistic
-- **Data engineering fundamentals** — schema design, MySQL integration, and catching subtle type issues (e.g. `DECIMAL` columns returning as Python `Decimal` instead of `float`, which silently breaks downstream math if uncaught)
+- **Live data engineering** — a real cloud-hosted MySQL database (Aiven), SSL-secured connections, and SQL aggregation queries against actual stored history, not just a schema that sits unused
+- **Secrets management** — credentials handled via Streamlit's Secrets manager rather than hardcoded or typed by end users, with a documented rotation after an earlier accidental commit (see note below)
-- **Production-minded habits** — no hardcoded secrets, no hardcoded "truck location," graceful fallbacks instead of crashes
+- **Production-minded habits** — no hardcoded "truck location," graceful fallbacks instead of crashes, connection timeouts instead of indefinite hangs
-- **Full-stack deployment** — from a Jupyter notebook prototype to a live, publicly deployed app on Streamlit Community Cloud, version-controlled on GitHub
+- **Full-stack deployment** — from a Jupyter notebook prototype to a live, publicly deployed app on Streamlit Community Cloud, version-controlled on GitHub, with a scheduled uptime workflow

 ---